BuildForSDG/team-013-Backend/README.md

 - Run tests: `yarn test`
 - Run tests with test coverage info: `yarn test:cover`
 - Check the codebase for proper syntax and formatting compliance: `yarn lint`
 - Run your app in local dev mode: `yarn dev`.
 This puts the bundled app in a `dist` folder, set up a local web server at __localhost:5000__ by default, and continues to watch for your code changes which it syncs with the local server.
 This means if you loaded the app in a browser, it will auto-refresh as you code along.
-Feel free to use whatever bundler best meets your needs.
-Parcel was only added as a sample and for those looking for a simple but effective solution to the hassle of bundlers.
-- You can access the REST API interface from [localhost:5000/api/](https://teachers-placement-backend.herokuapp.com)
+- By default, the development server REST API interface can be accessed from __localhost:5000/api/__
 - The paths are:
 - `/health`
 - `/teachers`